celtera/avendish/book/src/writing_processors/ports.metadatas.helpers.md

 static_assert(sizeof(MyProcessor) == 3 * sizeof(float));
 ```

 That is, an instance of our object weighs in memory exactly the size of its inputs and outputs, nothing else.
-In addition, the binding libraries try extremely hard to not allocate any memory dynamically, which leads to very concise objects.
+In addition, the binding libraries try extremely hard to not allocate any memory dynamically, which leads to very concise memory representations of our media objects.